schollz/find3/docs/content/docs/server_setup.md

 +++
+title = "Server setup"
-title = "Quickstart for active scanning" description = "Guide to quickstart setup of the FIND3 services" weight = 10 draft = false toc = true bref = "You can position yourself in about 10 minutes using this guide"
+description = "Guide to quickstart setup of the FIND3 server" weight = 10
+draft = false
+toc = true
+bref = "The FIND3 server can be readily deployed with docker"
 +++

-<h2>Introduction</h2>

-In this tutorial you will learn how to do internal positioning with either an Android phone or a laptop/device.
-In *FIND3* there are two types of scanning: *active* and *passive*.
-In *active* scanning, the device that is being tracked is actively scanning all nearby APs and Bluetooth discoverables for their distance (via the RSSI measurement).
-In *passive* scanning, their are several devices that are scanning for all nearby APs and Bluetooth, and those signals are inverted so that it appears that the measurement comes from the scanned device.

-For this tutorial I will only cover the *passive* scanning.
-For *active* scanning see the [Quickstart for passive scanning](/docs/quickstart-passive).

-<h3 class="marker" id="download">Choose your scanner</h3>
+<h3 class="marker" id="download">Download the server</h3>

 The first thing to do is to download FIND3.
 The easisest way to do this is to use Docker.
 Do not use **apt-get** to install Docker, just use